microcks/microcks.io/content/documentation/tutorials/first-graphql-mock.md

 Having the **same name and the same version in the Postman Collection is very important** as it will allow Microcks to merge this information with the one from the Protobuf file.

 We will use this Collection to specify sample data for our mock.
-This is a three step process that is illustrated below in the slider (you can the blue dots to freeze the swiper below):
+This is a three-step process that is illustrated below in the slider (you can see the blue dots to freeze the swiper below):

 1️⃣ Add a new Request named `allPets`.
 Change this request to be a `POST` request and update its URL to `http://allPets`.
-This will ensure Microcks will asoociate it to the correct GraphQL operation,
+This will ensure Microcks will associate it with the correct GraphQL operation,

 2️⃣ On this request, add a new example with the name of your choice.
 Edit this example to put a list of Pets as the result body.
-Your can copy/paste the JSON snippet below:
+You can copy/paste the JSON snippet below:
 ```json
 {
   "data": {